estelle-tamalet/project-2427/topics/tic-tac-toe/docs/architecture.md

 - Implement two AI opponents: one that plays randomly and one using the Minimax algorithm
 - Demonstrate the Minimax algorithm for perfect play in a zero-sum game
 - Implement game logic with proper validation and win detection
-- Demonstrate clean code architecture with separation of concerns

 ## Components and Modules